 2. Eli McCullough in The Son

-Pierce is starring in AMC’s historical drama The Son as Eli McCullough, the patriarch of an extremely wealthy oil and ranching family in Texas in the 1800s.
+Pierce returned to TV in 2017 with AMC’s historical drama The Son.
+Brosnan plays patriach Eli McCullough, the head of an extremely wealthy oil and ranching family in Texas in the 1800s.

 After surviving a Comanche attack as a child, viewers see how life’s harsh realities transform Eli from a sweet-natured youth to a powerful man capable of murder.